apantzar/MacAddressConfigurator/README.md

  ```
 Bugs / Contact
 -------------
- Feel free to mail me with any problem, bug, suggestions :
+ Feel free to mail me with any problem, bug or suggestions :
  anastasiospantz@gmail.com